Bitagora/bitagora-web/static/en/terms.md

 ---
 ## Terms of service

-Bitagora Booth and Bitagora Validator software are provided free of charge.
+Bitagora Booth and Bitagora Node software are provided free of charge.
 When you vote or install a validator node using Bitagora, you abide by the following terms and conditions.

 The following Terms and Conditions (“Terms”) govern the use of the Bitagora open source software platform (“Bitagora Platform”).
 Prior to any use of the Bitagora Platform, the user confirms to understand and expressly agrees to all of the Terms.
 All capitalized terms in this agreement will be given the same effect and meaning as in the Terms.
 The group of developers and other personnel that is now, or will be, involved in the development, promotion or management of the Bitagora Platform is named the “Bitagora Team.”
 The Platform will be developed by persons and entities who support Bitagora, including both volunteers and developers who are paid by nonprofit entities interested in supporting the Bitagora Platform.